VoxelForge/VoxelForge/API.md

 ##### Formspec restrictions
 When building your formspec, you have to respect the size limitations.
-The help form uses a size of 15×10.5 and you must make sure all entry widgets are inside a boundary box.
+The help form currently uses a size of 15×10.5 and you must make sure all entry widgets are inside a boundary box.
 The remaining space is reserved for widgets of the help form and should not be used to avoid overlapping.